marvin-jens/find_circ/README.md

 Each version deemed stable is tagged and a brief summary of the improvements is given here:

-  - **v1** : as used in Memczak et al. 2013
+  - **v1** : as used in [Memczak *et al.* 2013](http://www.ncbi.nlm.nih.gov/pubmed/23446348))
   - **v1.2** :
-    - by default no longer report junctions with only one uniquely aligned anchor.
-Original behaviour can be restored using the
-      `--halfuniq` switch.
     - fix the uniqueness handling.
 Occasionally reads would have either anchor align uniquely, but never both.
 These rare cases now get flagged as "NO_UNIQ_BRIDGES".
-    - support all chromosomes in one fasta file
+    - support all chromosomes in one FASTA file
     - store the size of each chromosome upon first access, pad violations of chromosome bounds by padding with 'N'
     - category labels have been extended for clarity ("UNAMBIGUOUS_BP" instead of "UNAMBIGUOUS", etc.), in a manner which preserves functionality of `grep` commands.
+    - by default no longer report junctions with only one uniquely aligned anchor.
+Original behaviour can be restored using the
+      `--halfuniq` switch.
+    - by default no longer report junctions that lack a read where both anchors align uniquely (NO_UNIQ_BRIDGES keyword).
+      Original behaviour can be restored using the `--report_nobridge` switch

-  - **v2** : (not released yet): produce multiple anchor lengths to potentially yield more junctions with unique anchor mappings.
+  - **v2** : (*under development*): produce multiple anchor lengths to potentially yield more junctions with unique anchor mappings.

 ### License ###